Skip to Content

 Guide

-If you're looking to change life insurance, this guide will cover the main considerations.
+If you're thinking of changing your life insurance, this guide will outline the key factors to consider.

 Can you change life insurance provider?

-Yes, you have a right to switch life insurance providers.
+You can switch life insurance providers at any time.
 You don’t have to stay with one provider for the rest of your life.
 If you find another provider who offers a better deal, changing shouldn’t be a problem.
 Or you might find a provider who offers a very specific kind of cover that suits you better.

 There is also the ‘contestable period’.
 This is usually 1-2 years after you take out a policy where the provider can review your coverage.
 In certain circumstances they may refuse to pay out for a death during this time.